Did you screw something up on your laptop? Have no fear- just Powerwash your Chromebook.

 And if that doesn’t work, we’ll go over how to perform a full recovery on your device.

 Unlike Windows-based computers, they’re virtually hack-proof when left in its default state.

 If you don’t mess around with things that you have no idea what they do, you should be fine.

 But sometimes, you need to alter the settings to get it to do what you want.

-For example, if you want to play a few Linux games, install Steam, use an alternative operating system, or even simply just enable Developer Mode, you change the core files and disable the Verified Boot checker (which is basically a program that checks your device’s file integrity).
+For example, if you want to play a few Linux games, install Steam, get the newest Chrome OS features, or even simply just enable Developer Mode, you change the core files and disable the Verified Boot checker (which is basically a program that checks your device’s file integrity).